-Regular meetings – A regular monthly meeting of the membership shall be held on the second Saturday of each month, at such time and place designated in the notice for such meeting.
+Regular meetings – A regular monthly meeting of the membership shall be held at a time and place to be determined by the board.
+Notice of the time and place shall be published on the society’s official calendar well in advance of the meeting. .
 Business requiring membership participation shall be conducted during the regular monthly Society meeting unless a special membership business meeting is called.

 Special Meetings – A special meeting of the membership maybe called by the President, the Secretary, or by petition of not less than 25% of the active, regular membership entitled to vote.
 Special meetings are to be called for specific purposes and not to conduct general business.
 Notice must be given by way of an email list serve available to the general membership not more than 14 days or less than 3 days prior to such meeting, and shall state the purpose of the meeting.

 Annual Meeting – An annual meeting of the membership shall be held before, after, or in place of the regular December meeting each year, for the purposes of receiving reports on the operation of the corporation, election for officers, and transacting related business.

 Article III – Officers – Duties and Terms:

 Positions, terms and qualifications – The officers of the corporation shall consist of a President, who shall also serve as Chairman of the Board, a Vice President, a Secretary, and a Treasurer.
 They shall be elected to one-year terms.
 The same person may not hold two of these offices at the same time, except the Secretary and Treasurer and must have been a member for at least six months.